 prahlādeśa jaya padmā-mukha-padma-bhṛṅga

 You are full of all resources, let victory be with You, then every thing will be peaceful.
 Jaya, jaya Nṛsiṅgha – victory after victory may spontaneously come through Your will, and that will be beneficial for us fallen souls.
-Prahlādeśa – You are exclusively sought after by Prahlāda Mahārāja; his connection we can’t severe from you.
+Prahlādeśa – You are exclusively sought after by Prahlāda Mahārāja; his connection we can’t sever from you.
 Jaya Padma-mukha-padma – at the same time we must not forget that You are the object of divine service for Śrī Lakṣmī Devī herself.
 You have come to take such a hard jungle figure to save Your devotee, but really You are in such a position that Lakṣmī Devī always serves You with her whole heart and energy.
 Your position is such, but to save Your devotee, You have come in the figure of a half-jungle animal, half human figure, but we won’t forget that Your position is such.

 vāg-īśā yasya vadane lakṣmīr yasya ca vakṣasi